Ludwik Dutkiewicz

-Ludwik Dutkiewicz (2 February 1921 – 2008) was a Ukrainian-born Australian artist.
+Ludwik Dutkiewicz (2 February 1921 – 2008) was an Australian artist born in Poland.
 He was born in Stara Sil, Ukraine (then a part of Poland) on 2 February 1921.
 He won the 1953 and 1954 Cornell Prize.

 Career

 Dutkiewicz was appointed as botanical illustrator to the Adelaide Botanic Gardens in 1953.
 He illustrated numerous botanical books including as a contributing illustrator to Flora of Australia.